-Eastern Gray Kangaroo – they stick together, generally we see them as mobs of ten.
-Their fur is grey in color and Eastern Grays aren’t so big as red.
+Eastern Gray Kangaroo – they stick together, generally, we see them as mobs of ten.
+Their fur is grey in colour and Eastern Grays aren’t so big as red.
 We met them many times in Victoria and Tasmania.

-Westen Gray Kangaroo – another type of kangaroo that lives in groups of 10 or more, maybe because it’s closely related to eastern grey kangaroo.
+Western Gray Kangaroo – another type of kangaroo that lives in groups of 10 or more, maybe because it’s closely related to the eastern grey kangaroo.
 This kangaroo can’t be found beyond the NSW and South Australia border, and lower parts of WA.

 Then we have a wallaroo which is smaller than a kangaroo but bigger than a wallaby.
 It can get between 75cm to 140 cm tall.